ibexa/documentation-developer/docs/ibexa_products/experience.md

 #### Target customers in their preferred channels

 If you want to make your product attractive to the customers, you need to know, that each of them is unique and special.
-You should then remember to tailor your marketing stratehy to their needs and preferences.
+You should then remember to tailor your marketing strategy to their needs and preferences.
 With [[= product_name_exp =]] you can analyze customer behaviours and collect data with the SEO functionality.
 It allows you to deliver personalized content and recommendations through different channels.
 You can also use user segments to distribute specific content in the right channels, at the right time.

 #### Build your future

 Planning and scheduling is a part of management.
-With scheduling tools available in Experience edition, you can prepare content publishing timetables, schedule how your website can evolve, and test or previe it before publication.
+With scheduling tools available in Experience edition, you can prepare content publishing timetables, schedule how your website can evolve, and test or preview it before publication.
 You can use editorial calendars for an easier collaboration.